JohnRudden/playwright_assessment/README.md

 12. An assumtion has been made, for the naviation check success assertion that most of the pages will have a H1 heading for the partiular topic (except for Home page)
 13. Assuming tools like Prettier and linting are out of scope
 14. The steps are currently contains in one file (Given, When, Then) - would consider splitting these into separate files for clarity but will leave for now
+15. Page Object Methods are part of Class but not instance of the class via constructor (may change this)

 # Feature: Basic Search notes